nih-niddk-mbs/StochasticGene.jl/README.md

 ```

 This will execute each gene in the swarm file sequentially.
 To run several genes in parallel, you can break the run up into multiple swarm files and execute each swarm file separately.
-You can also trade off
+You can also trade off time with the number of chains, so if you have a large processor machine run each gene on many processors, e.g. 64, for a short amount of time, e.g. 15 min.

 ### API: